-Effective July 1, 2005, Police Evidence Technicians, Police Evidence Technician Supervisors (Administrative Assistants), RAFIS (Fingerprint Specialists), Armorer and employees in the Records Department will be compensated at the rate of twelve and one-half percent (12.5%) of the employees base hourly straight time rate, for all hours they are required by the Police Department to standby.
+Effective July 1, 2005, Crime Scene Investigator, Crime Scene Investigator Supervisors, RAFIS (Fingerprint Specialists), Armorer and employees in the Records Department will be compensated at the rate of twelve and one-half percent (12.5%) of the employees base hourly straight time rate, for all hours they are required by the Police Department to standby.
 An employee called back to work will lose standby compensation for eight (8) hours.
 Effective July 1, 2007, standby pay will be limited in the Office of Homeland Security (Public Safety Communications) to Systems Analyst I/II and Communications Specialist I/II.
 Eligible employees in the Department of Environmental Resources will be included.
+Employees who are on standby (and thus entitled to the 12.5% standby compensation) shall receive notification of when they will be on standby a minimum of twenty-one days in advance.
+However, the parties also recognize that under emergency situations or unexpected circumstances, twenty-one (21) days notice will not be provided.